ebu/radiodns-manager/standalone_proxy/README.md

 Next you have to setup the virtualenv:

-    virtualenv venv
-    source venv/bin/activate
+    virtualenv --python=<your path to python2 binary> venv source venv/bin/activate

 And then install the required PIP dependencies

     pip install .

+To deactivate the running environment

+    deactivate

-You'll find installation instructions for each project in the README.md of their respective folder.
+You'll find in the root project a script installing every project with their dependencies.

 ## Run
 To run start the Plugit Standalone Proxy: